jerryold/Stock-Application/README.md

 # Stocknotification📕
 This project can catch the latest information from the Taiwan Stock Exchange.
 After the user specified the stock number, the chatbot will return the latest information of the stock.
-Then return the high price,low price,open price and current price.Taiwan Stock Exchange<a href="https://www.twse.com.tw/zh/">
+Then return the high price,low price,open price and current price.<a href="https://www.twse.com.tw/zh/">Taiwan Stock Exchange</a>

 # Introduction 🚀